 Is pursuing a new facility the best option for our church?
 Have we considered other ways to steward our growth (e.g. church planting, satellite church campuses, offsite office space, capping attendance)?

-The church elders have considered these possibilities, but each seems to not fully address our issue - either holistically or for the long-term.
-For example, even a sizable church plant of 100 members would only minimally and temporarily relieve growth pressures and artificially capping our attendance would also mean capping what we believe God is doing through Lighthouse.
+The church elders have considered several possibilities, but each seems to not fully address the presssures that we are facing .
+For example, if we were to decide to plant a church, even a sizable church plant of 100 members would only minimally and temporarily relieve growth pressures.
+If we decided to simply cap our attendance, we think we would be poorly stewarding what God doing through Lighthouse.

 Who do I talk to if I have questions?

-As there are so many aspects to this generosity initiative, we encourage you to contact the church office at info@lighthousesouthbay.org or call us at (310) 212-0320 so we can connect you with the right person to answer your specific questions.
+Reach out to our office at info@lighthousesouthbay.org or call us at (310) 212-0320 so we can connect you with the right person to answer your specific questions.